footfish/ivrswitchboard-fullstack/README.md

 ## Overview.
 This a demonstration implementation of an IVR (Interactive Voice Response) switchboard full stack application using React and Node/Express with deployment to Heroku.

+### Features
+-  Simple full stack deployment to Heroku.
+-  ReactJS front-end application which utilises react router, bootstrap & JWT authentication.
+-  NodeJS back-end which utilises Express, Mongo db (mongoose), File streaming from Mongo GridFS (testing supertest, mocha).

-This is a 'wrapper' repository for deployment of full stack to Heroku.
+Note this is a 'wrapper' repository for deployment of the full stack to Heroku.
 Git subtree is used to import the separate [client](/footfish/ivrswitchboard-client) and [server](/footfish/ivrswitchboard-server) repositories.
 This readme focuses on Heroko deployment, follow the links below to read more on client or server.
 [Readme for client can be found here.](./client)